mybonk/mybonk-wiki/workshop-11/README.md

 nav_order: 12
 ---

-# Compiling Packages from Source with fetchFromGitHub
+# Workshop 11: Own your builds: Compile any package from source with Nix

 ## Overview